Kenny Dennis: Biography

-In 1957, Dennis performed in Sonny Rollins's Trio with bassist Wendell Marshall at Carnegie Hall—a historic performance that was commemorated in 2007 with a 50th anniversary concert.
+In 1957, Dennis performed in Sonny Rollins's Trio with bassist Wendell Marshall at Carnegie Hall—a historic performance that was commemorated in 2007 with a 50th-anniversary concert.
 Dennis moved to California, when Miles Davis recommended him to Lena Horne.
 Recording credits include recordings with such artists as Michel Legrand, Miles Davis, Charlie Mingus, Nancy Wilson, Gerald Wilson and poet Langston Hughes.

-Since 1997 he has been an assistant director of the Lab Band at the award winning Los Angeles County High School for the Arts.
+Since 1997, Dennis has been an assistant director of the Lab Band at the award-winning Los Angeles County High School for the Arts.
 He and his wife Nancy Wilson were married from 1960 to 1970.
 Their son, Kacy (né Kenneth Dennis, Jr.) was born in 1963.